-Replagal is an enzyme replacement therapy.
-Enzyme replacement therapy provides patients with the enzyme they are lacking.
-Replagal is designed to replace the human enzyme, alpha-galactosidase A, which people with Fabry disease are lacking.
-The active substance in Replagal, agalsidase alfa, is a copy of the human enzyme, produced by a method known as ‘recombinant DNA technology’.
-It is made by a cell that has received a gene (DNA), which makes it able to produce the enzyme.
-The replacement enzyme helps to break down the Gb3 and stops it building up (accumulating) in the cells.
+Replagal is an enzyme-replacement therapy.
+Enzyme-replacement therapy provides patients with the enzyme they are lacking.
+Replagal is designed to replace the human enzyme alpha-galactosidase A, which is lacking in people with Fabry disease.
+The active substance in Replagal, agalsidase alfa, is a copy of the human enzyme, produced by a method known as ‘recombinant DNA technology’: it is made by cells that have received a gene (DNA), which makes them able to produce the enzyme.
+The replacement enzyme helps to break down the Gb3 and stops it building up in the cells.

 How has Replagal been studied?

-Replagal has been examined in two clinical studies, involving a total of 40 male patients.
-Replagal was compared with a placebo (a dummy treatment) and its effect on pain was measured in one study and its effect on clearing Gb3 from the left ventricle (heart muscle) was studied in the other.
-A further study was also carried out in 15 female (carrier) patients.
-Replagal has also been studied in 24 children aged between 6 and a half and 18 years of age.
+Replagal has been compared with placebo (a dummy treatment) in two main studies involving a total of 40 male patients.
+The first study measured the effects of Replagal on pain while the second study measured its effect on the mass of the left ventricle (heart muscle), a measure of the amount of Gb3 in the heart cells.
+A further study was also carried out in 15 female patients.
+Replagal has also been studied in 24 children aged between six and a half and 18 years of age.

 What benefit has Replagal shown during the studies?

-After 6 months of therapy Replagal significantly reduced pain in patients when compared to placebo- (dummy-) treated patients.
+After six months of treatment, Replagal significantly reduced pain in patients compared with placebo.
 Replagal reduced left ventricle mass by an average of 11.5 g while patients receiving placebo had an increase in left ventricular mass of 21.8 g.
-These results suggest the symptoms of the disease improving or the disease becoming stable.
-The effects in female patients were shown to be comparable to the results seen in male patients.
-Children who received 6-month treatment with Replagal had no increase in heart, and the levels of Gb3 in their blood was reduced.
+The effects in female patients were comparable to those in male patients.
+Children who received Replagal for 6 months had no increase in heart mass, and the levels of Gb3 in their blood were reduced.

 What is the risk associated with Replagal?

-During the studies the most common side effects (seen in more than 1 patient in 10) are caused by the infusion rather than the medicine.
-These reactions are mainly chills, headache, nausea, pyrexia (fever), flushing and fatigue (tiredness), and are rarely severe.
-Other very common side effects were pain and discomfort.
-Side effects reported in children are similar to those seen in adult patients.
+The most common side effects with Replagal (seen in more than 1 patient in 10) are infusion-associated reactions.
+These include chills, headache, nausea, pyrexia (fever), pain and discomfort, flushing and fatigue (tiredness), and are rarely severe.
 For the full list of all side effects reported with Replagal, see the package leaflet.

-Replagal should not be used in people who may be hypersensitive (allergic) to agalsidase alfa or any of the other ingredients.
+Replagal must not be used in people who are hypersensitive (allergic) to agalsidase alfa or any of the other ingredients.

 Why has Replagal been approved?

-The Committee for Medicinal products for Human Use (CHMP) decided that for patients with Fabry disease, treatment with Replagal might provide long-term clinical benefits.
-The CHMP decided that Replagal’s benefits are greater than its risks and recommended that Replagal be given marketing authorisation.
+The CHMP decided that for patients with Fabry disease treatment with Replagal might provide long-term clinical benefits.
+The CHMP decided that Replagal’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-Replagal has been authorised under 'exceptional circumstances', because, as the disease is rare, it has not been possible to obtain complete information on the medicine.
-Every year, the European Medicines Agency reviews any new information that may have become available and this summary will be updated as necessary.
+Replagal has been authorised under ‘exceptional circumstances’.
+This means that because the disease is rare, it has not been possible to obtain complete information on the medicine.
+Every year, the European Medicines Agency will review any new information that may have become available and this summary will be updated as necessary.

 What information is still awaited for Replagal?

-The company that makes Replagal will carry further studies with the medicine, looking in particular at the results of 5-year treatment, other dosages, maintenance dosages, and studies in children.
+The company that makes Replagal will carry further studies with the medicine, looking in particular at the results of five-year treatment, other dosages, maintenance dosages, and studies in children.

 Other information about Replagal

-The European Commission granted a marketing authorisation valid throughout the European Union for Replagal to TKT Europe AB on 3 August 2001.
-The marketing authorisation was renewed on 3 August 2006.
+The European Commission granted a marketing authorisation valid throughout the European Union for Replagal on 3 August 2001.

 Source: European Medicines Agency